-"(ii) the adjustment of which in accordance with clause (i) shall be considered to satisfy any review requirement under part 162 of title 25, Code of Federal Regulations (or any successor regulation)."
+"(ii) the adjustment of which in accordance with clause (i) shall be considered to satisfy any review requirement under part 162 of title 25, Code of Federal Regulations (or any successor regulation).".

+Regulations (or any successor regulation).".
 SEC.
 150. (a) SHORT TITLE.
 This Act may be cited as the "Fern Lake Conservation and Recreation Act".

-(b) FINDINGS AND PURPOSES .---
+(b) FINDINGS AND PURPOSES.-